zhangciba/kubernetes-build-mgmt/README.md

 # kubernetes-build-mgmt
-Notes and scripts while building and management the kubernetes cluster
+Notes and scripts while building and managing the kubernetes cluster